mcalsada/webdevcoding/Readme.md

 # Web Developer Code Review

 ## Situation
 An intern developed an initial logon page for Acme Math.
 The intern was unable to complete the project.
-Acme needs to transition this project and put it into production.They are looking to you to review the code and find issues that should be corrected.
+Acme needs to transition this project and put it into production.
+They are looking to you to review the code and find issues that should be corrected.

 ## Known Issues